Stéphane Dion, inconspicuous achiever

 Having served both Chrétien and Martin loyally obviously helped Dion in his quest for the Liberal leadership.
 He was seen as a bridge-maker between the two warring factions of the party and also as a loyal lieutenant who had paid his dues.

-Dion became minister of the environment well after Canada ratified the Kyoto accord in 2002 but he was responsible for moving forward with the implementation plan and also shepherding Canada into the second round of Kyoto cuts, which are to take place after 2012.
+Dion became minister of the environment well after Canada ratified the Kyoto accord in 2002 but he was responsible for moving forward with the implementation plan and also shepherding Canada into the second round of Kyoto cuts.

 In office, Dion was clearly very supportive of the Kyoto plan.
 He also made the environment the centrepiece of his leadership campaign and owns a Siberian husky he has named Kyoto.
 The Liberals set aside a five-year, $10-billion environmental fund to deal with Kyoto but how far along they were in implementing this plan is open to much political debate.
 Under the Liberal watch, greenhouse gas emissions rose at least 24 per cent over their levels in the target year of 1990.
 What's more, former environment commissioner Johanne Gélinas criticized Dion when he was minister for his handling of the Kyoto file and also national parks.